UMD-DRASTIC/drastic-deploy/README.md

 - Restart Cassandra, leave it to sort itself out by waiting for all the nodes to show up in the output from the command line ```nodetool status```  and be in state **UN** and then run ```nodetool cleanup``` on all the nodes in the cluster ( which may take som time, so perhaps best done in TMUX).
  ]

+### Install on lxc container

+For some reasons Cassandra configuration is failing when trying to deploy on a lxc container.
+If you experiment a connection error when ansible is trying to finish Cassandra initialization you can try to log on the container, and restart cassandra manually, it should now listen on eth0 correctly rather than 127.0.0.1.

+For the listener the Docker install is failing on the first time but works if ansible is restarted